 Over 250 people from Narrandera Shire participated in the development of this Community Strategic Plan, through a comprehensive community consultation program delivered between October and December 2024.
-Our community contributed their thoughts and opinions through an online survey, pop-up sessions, individual submissions, targeted stakeholder meetings, and workshops held at Barellan, Grong and Narrandera.
-In preparing this plan, we reviewed the findings of other recent community consultations and reviewed demographic data and population forecasts published by both the State and Federal Governments.
+Our community contributed their thoughts and opinions through an online survey, pop-up sessions, individual submissions, targeted stakeholder meetings, and workshops held at Barellan, Grong Grong and Narrandera.
+In preparing this plan, we reviewed the findings of other community consultations along with demographic data and population forecasts published by both the State and Federal Governments.